Andrey885/NpucloudAPI/README.md

 ---
 ## On hold notice
 This project is currently on hold.
-The servers are temporarily disabled.
+We're expecting to make another iteration once Intel's AI PC NPUs are available.
 If you're an NPU hardware developer interested in our product, please contact us at asshilof@gmail.com.

 ## ✨ Why NPUCloud?